CaiGroup/pyfish_tools/README.md

 - Detection of single molecule spots across all z-planes and channel axes using DAOStarFinder
 - Ratiometric dot detection to determine the contribution of various fluorophores in a given spot
 ### Segmentation
-- Generate cell masks using Cellpose 2.0
+- Generate cell masks using Cellpose 3.0 with human-in-loop training
-- Keep cytoplasm masks that also overlap with nuclear masks
+- Separate script that keeps cytoplasm masks that also overlap with nuclear masks
-- Stitch nuclear and cytoplasm masks so that two separate sub-cellular analysis can be performed
 ### Cell Mask Borders and Edge Deletion
 - Delete n number of pixels for two or more masks that touch
 - Delete masks that are at the image borders